my thousand hats, and my shop.

 what is a wash & wear haircut:

-My haircut fee is $38.
+My haircut fee is $45.
 It’s best to have an appointment.
-You can click here to schedule an appointment or call me at 734.663.4247.
+Click here to schedule an appointment or call me at 734.663.4247.
+Note: I’m now cutting hair at my old west side home, just west of the Y.

 the Heavenly Metal story…